bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 import { VBScrollspyPlugin } from 'bootstrap-vue'
 Vue.use(VBScrollspyPlugin)

-// This imports the layout plugin and modal plugin import { LayoutPlugin, ModalPlugin } from 'bootstrap-vue' Vue.use(LayoutPlugin)
+// This imports the dropdown and table plugins import { DropdownPlugin, TablePlugin } from 'bootstrap-vue' Vue.use(DropdownPlugin)
-Vue.use(ModalPlugin)
+Vue.use(TablePlugin)
 ```

 When importing as plugins, all subcomponents and related directives are imported in most cases. i.e.